 Is it Okay to Punish Your Partner?

 So your partner has done something wrong – is okay to punish them?
 You might want to “teach them a lesson” but is that the right thing to do?
 Can you punish them and still enjoy the teamwork of your relationship?
 It is a slippery slope for certain, let’s talk about what could go wrong.
-The notion of punishing your partner is a tricky subject, often muddled by cultural, religious, or personal beliefs.
+The idea of punishing your partner is a tricky subject, often muddled by cultural, religious, or personal beliefs.
 However, when we examine this issue from the lens of psychology, communication, and respect, it becomes evident that the concept of spousal ‘punishment’ can be deeply problematic.
 TLDR – Research shows it is usually a bad idea – here’s why:

 Damage Caused by Punishing Your Spouse/Partner